Special offer

 Hiring Manager

-Example of a shorter email to a candidate who isn’t an organization fit
+Example of a shorter e-mail to a candidate who isn’t a fit for your organization

-On behalf of First Company Studios, I want to thank you for your interest in applying for the position of Community Manager and for taking the time to visit our campus for the interview.
+On behalf of Fathom Communications Group, I want to thank you for your interest in applying for the position of Community Manager and for taking the time to visit our campus for the interview.

-We were very impressed with your community involvement programs, but we have decided to move forward with another candidate who has more experience handling social media applications.
-We appreciate your time and wish you the best in your job search and career.
+We were very impressed with your community involvement programs, but we have decided to move forward with another candidate with more experience handling social media applications.
+We appreciate your time and wish you the best in your job search and career aspirations.

 Best regards,